Saturday, April 20, 2024

 Scripts for start & stop EBS services

 When server reboots for maintenance or unexpected downtime, we want it to bring EBS services down and up automatically.
-Sometimes, we also want to schedule EBS downtime by a cron job.
-Shell scripts are necessary for accomplishing those.
+Sometimes, we also want to schedule an EBS downtime by cron job.
+I wrote two shell scripts by calling EBS Admin scripts for automation.
+They also generate log files for tracing the scripts' last run.

-Two scripts assume that a solid $HOME/.profile and a file $HOME/xxx_scripts/.EBSpassenv holding key passwords exist on the server.
-They will generate log files to show when the scripts last ran.
+Assume that a solid $HOME/.profile for setting up R12.2 environment variables and a file $HOME/xxx_scripts/.EBSpassenv holding key passwords exist on the server.

 $ more .EBSpassenv